ganowak/software/README.md

-# software
+# High Energy Physics
-Information about HEP software
+Information about HEP software we Use in the group.
+Including information about how to install and configure them